-How to use IBM App Connect with Oracle Database
+How to use App Connect with Oracle Database

-Oracle Database is a reliable object-relational database that offers effective and efficient solutions for database users such as delivering high performance, safeguarding users from unauthorized access, and facilitating quick failure recovery.
+Oracle Database is a high-performance, object-relational database that safeguards users from unauthorized access, and facilitates quick failure recovery.

 Connecting to Oracle Database